PallapRajJoshi/PallapRajJoshi/README.md

 <br>

 ## Get in Touch
 Feel free to reach out if you have any questions, suggestions, or just want to chat!
-You can connect with me via [LinkedIn](https://www.linkedin.com/in/niwesh-waiba/) or [Instagram](https://www.instagram.com/niwesh_waiba/).
+You can connect with me via [LinkedIn](https://www.linkedin.com/in/pal-lap/ ).

 Let's code and learn together! 😊

 <!--
-**Niwesh-waiba/Niwesh-waiba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: